 When you reach the top of the 7.6 kilometer (round trip) heavily trafficked out and back trail you’ll find a teahouse and stunning Lake Agnes.

 This is an easy hike that can be done in under an hour and is an iconic thing to do in Banff.
 However, be warned it is a busy one!
-To escape the crowds (and get better views) keep climbing to the Little Beehive, Big Beehive, or Devils Thumb.
+To escape the crowds (and get better views) keep climbing to the Little Beehive, Big Beehive, Mt.
+St. Piran, or Devils Thumb.
+If you’re an experienced Scrambler you can keep going past to summit Mount Niblock.

 Soak in the Banff Hot Springs